Python-Test-Engineer/AI-KB-BOOK/docs/architecture/stack.md

 ## Database

-We will use Postgres as our database.
-It is a leading open source relational database management system.
+We will use PostgreML as our database.

-Using the PgVector extension we can use the vector similarity to find similar documents.

 ## Front End